suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 To following lab(s) must be completed before this lab:

-- 0102-Synchronizing Identities by using Azure AD Connect
+- 0102-Synchronizing Identities by using Microsoft Entra Connect

   > Note: You will also need a mobile phone that can receive text messages used to secure Windows Hello sign in authentication to Azure AD.

-## Exercise 1: Configuring Azure AD Join
+## Exercise 1: Configuring Entra Join

 ### Scenario

-You need to configure Azure Active Directory device settings to ensure that all users are allowed to join devices to Azure AD.
-You also need to ensure that users can only join a maximum of 20 devices and that Allan Deyoung is added as a local administrator on all Azure AD joined devices.
-Finally, you will verify that Azure AD join works as expected by having Joni Sherman join SEA-WS1 to the tenant.
+You need to configure Entra ID device settings to ensure that all users are allowed to join devices to Entra ID.
+You also need to ensure that users can only join a maximum of 20 devices and that Allan Deyoung is added as a local administrator on all Entra joined devices.
+Finally, you will verify that Entra join works as expected by having Joni Sherman join SEA-WS1 to the tenant.

-### Task 1: Configure Azure AD join Device settings
+### Task 1: Configure Entra join Device settings

 1. On **SEA-SVR1**, if necessary, sign in as **Contoso\\Administrator** with the password of **Pa55w.rd** and close Server Manager.